Please think about where you might have special circumstances and inform us ahead of time if possible.

 Be advised that some items such as paint will remain on the glass if the razor is not used.
 We're okay with this so long as you are okay with it.

 Happy Window Cleaning LLC is not responsible for any damage or scratches on windows that are defective from failures in the manufacturing process.
+Architectural glass is 5.5 on the Mohs Hardness Scale.
+So that is what we are expecting to encounter upon arrival.
 It is the homeowner's responsibility to inform us if aftermarket tinting has been applied to the glass.
-That said we do not use razors except with implied permission to remove adhesives, and or paint, and even then it is Happy Window Cleaning's policy to do so with proper lubrication and technique., and to limit the use of razors to the areas where the sticker or paint is.
+Such aftermarket films are much softer than glass and if applied well can be impossible to see.
+Ordinarily, UV coatings, i.e., tints, from manufacturing are between the panes, rather than on the surface of the glass.
+That said we use razors and steel wool on the glass when there is implied or express expectation to remove adhesives or paint.
+It is Happy Window Cleaning's policy to do so with proper lubrication and technique., and to limit the use of razors to the areas where the sticker or paint is.

 Ultimately, it is your view that matters most.
 Pun intended.
 We're Happy but human, so there might come a time where a drip from the frame above, lands on one of our freshly cleaned windows.
 This could happen after we made the last "quality assurance" go around.
 Many things can happen in the field.
 Some of the things we've come across in the past are broken window seals, gaps in the trim that need paint or caulk.
 Our process is effective 99.9% of the time, however, you aren't a statistic, you're depending on us to see your viewpoint!
 But how will we ever know if there is a problem if you don't give us feedback?
 Lots of mediocre companies have minimally satisfied customers, that doesn't cut it with us.
 We crave for you to be Happy Customers.
 Things occasionally get missed by the best of us.
 That said, please let us know about any problem just as soon as it is discovered.
 No worries, no hassles, I will come back and make it right!